luke-siedle/email-template/README.md

 email-template
 ==============

-An html email template using an existing email boilerplate framework and some PHP to make life easier
+An html email template using an existing email boilerplate framework, and a Premailer API PHP wrapper - to make life easier.